How to get an in at Fashion Week

 Optioning

-Usually an agency will put you on ‘option’.
-This is agency talk for availability.
-If you’re a first option for a show there’s an expectation that you’ll be there so bear this in mind if you’re looking to book more shows on the same day.
 Sometimes you’ll be released from option and if this happens don’t take it personally, reach out to your connections and open your availability back up.
-I’ve had this happen once.
+I’ve had this happen a few times.
 As it got closer to the date, the show secured a makeup sponsor and that sponsor brought in their own events team.
 Disappointing?
 Yes.
-But it can happen.
+But these things happen.
+Pick yourself up and move on.

 Backstage at John Paul Ataker, New York Fashion Week 2017.
+Key artist Shareena with the Beauty Underground.

 Pay

 Pay can be all over the place depending on the size of the show and the brand you’re working for.
 In the early days I wasn’t breaking even (yes, another blog post is coming about how you shouldn’t work for free…) but I wanted the experience.
 My first shows pay was £50 and I’d spent that on travel alone.
 But that experience got me the contacts and knowledge to work in future shows, and it also built my confidence.
-It was that show that I met a hair stylist that gave me the contact for the New York agency I went on t secure around 10 future shows with.
+It was that show that I met a hair stylist that gave me the contact for the New York agency I went on to secure 10 future shows with.
 Since then, I’ve been paid everywhere between £100 - £350 a show.
 I’ve learned loads backstage working with other artists, so don’t underestimate the value of education, even if you’ve been in the game for a while.
 It’s a great way to network, to meet other artists and gives you the opportunity to get a glimpse at other artists kits.

 Events Team vs Freelance